Gleision mine deaths: Pit surveyor stopped from doing job, court hears

 The court heard that Mr Reynolds contacted mines inspector Tony Forster following the disaster of 15 September 2011.

 Mr Fyfield's barrister, Elwen Evans QC, said: "You knew it was a mine which you had been involved with years before.
-Presumably you felt it right to inform him of those difficulties?"'Full of water'
+Presumably you felt it right to inform him of those difficulties?"

 Mr Reynolds responded: "Yes.
 It may have helped with the operation."